Verification Policies

 The “No Identity Header” status can mean one of three things:

-• Multiple identity headers were included in the SIP message.
-ClearIP is unsure which to pick, and so it classifies the SIP message just like it would with a missing identity header.
+• Multiple Identity headers were included in the SIP message.
+ClearIP is unsure which to use, and so it classifies the SIP message just like it would with a missing Identity header.

 • The Asserted Called Number does not match the Translated Called Number.